 In most of the modern cars, you are not required to insert keys to open the doors since they come equipped with remote locking/unlocking.
 The older car remote entry systems used RF systems which were not fully secure as their signal could be easily captured and played back to unlock and enter the vehicle.

-Talking about starting the vehicle, traditional cars had a simple key lock system which could be unlocked from any similar key.
+Talking about starting the vehicle, traditional cars had a simple key lock system that could be unlocked from any similar key.
 This was convenient for thieves as it allowed them to drive away with any car easily.
 However, new cars are equipped with ECU technology as well as a transponder for added security.

 Luxury vehicles, on the other hand, can be coded according to the driver’s specification.
 For instance, vehicles such as Rolls-Royce have a memory function, and as on as the driver inserts the key, the seats, headrest, mirrors, and steering wheel are adjusted according to the driver’s settings.